 How does one become a network engineer?

-Those who are interested in pursuing education in network engineering will typically pursue a bachelor's degree in information technology first.
+Those who are interested in pursuing a future in network engineering will typically pursue a bachelor's degree in information technology first.
 As an undergraduate, you should learn about installation, programming, supporting a network, and routing.

 Some of the courses you will probably take include: